Preventing Violent Extremism through Education

 Challenges, policies and practices - 5.
 Georg Arnhold International Summer School

-The Georg Eckert Institute for International Textbook Research (GEI) is pleased to announce the fourth Georg Arnhold International Summer School, which will take place in Braunschweig, Germany, from 24 to 28 July 2017.
+The Georg Eckert Institute for International Textbook Research (GEI) is pleased to announce the fifth Georg Arnhold International Summer School, which will take place in Braunschweig, Germany, from 23 to 27 July 2018.

-The GEI thus invites original contributions that draw upon diverse contexts, theories, and methods to shed light on questions pertaining to, but not restricted to, the following aspects:
+The GEI thus invites original contributions that draw upon diverse contexts, theories and methods to shed light on questions pertaining to, but not restricted to, the following four themes:

-The week-long Summer School will provide an interdisciplinary and international forum that will allow participants to debate and critically reflect upon key research questions, methods, findings, and their implications.
-The academic program of the Summer School will include lectures and workshops by renowned experts, offering participants the opportunity to widen their research perspectives and improve their methodological competencies.
+The week-long summer school will bring together early-career scholars, senior researchers, and practitioners in the field of PVE-E from around the world.
+It will provide an interdisciplinary and international forum that will allow participants to debate and critically reflect upon key research questions, methods, findings, and their implications.
+The academic program will offer the participants to widen their research perspectives and improve their methodological competencies.

 HOW TO APPLY

 The Summer School primarily welcomes applications from doctoral candidates and post-doctoral scholars from the humanities and social sciences, particularly education, history, political sciences, sociology, law, anthropology, and psychology.
 Practitioners working for international organizations and NGOs in the relevant fields are also welcome to apply.
 Applications from students enrolled in a Master’s program and recent graduates with a Master’s degree will be considered in exceptional cases.